Trial of George Zimmerman: Introductory

-Communications
+Communicatory technicalities

 Ramona Rumph from the Sheriff's communications office testified regarding how time stamps are applied in 911 calls.
 Rumph testified that 911 calls are initially coded as "routine" but can be upgraded, and that multiple calls can be linked together.
 Rumph testified as to the times of the various witness 911 calls.
 She testified about details of Zimmerman's prior 911 and non-emergency calls.
 The state then played several of his previous 911 and non-emergency calls for the jury.
 After the calls were played on cross-examination O'Mara asked Rumph about the results of these calls, and she testified that some had resulted in contacts with suspects.
 She could not comment on if the number of calls Zimmerman made was unusual.

 Raymond MacDonald, an executive from T-Mobile, testified as to how cell phone records for calls and text-messages were collected and stored.
 MacDonald testified that billing records round the length of call up to the next highest minute, but that other records break calls to the second.
 MacDonald testified that on Martin's phone records, after a disconnected call at 7:26, all future incoming calls listed on the page went to voicemail.
 The records that broke to the second were only available for six months, so some records for the trial were rounded up to the minute.

 Greg McKinney, who worked for the company that ran the Retreat's security cameras, testified as to why the cameras near the front gate were not working at the time of the incident, and that security camera clocks may be off by as much as 18 minutes.

-Police
+Police officers' testimonies

 Sean Noffke, the dispatcher who was on the phone during Zimmerman's non-emergency call, testified regarding his own statements at that time.
 Noffke said that when he told Zimmerman, "We don't need you to do that," he was making a suggestion, not giving an order.
 He said that dispatchers do not give orders because of liability issues.
 During cross-examination, Noffke testified that Zimmerman did not seem angry during the call, and that he wanted the police to come to his location.
 Noffke also testified that he asked Zimmerman which way Martin was going, and that his question could be interpreted as a request to go and see which way he was going.
 He clarified his statement that dispatchers do not give orders but suggestions for the safety of the caller.
 He testified that Zimmerman's swearing and comments about Martin did not raise any particular concern, but under redirect said that Zimmerman's language could be interpreted as "hostile."
 The defense then asked if Noffke actually heard hostility, and he said "no".
 The defense asked about the statements regarding Martin's race and appearance, and Noffke testified that all of the discussion was for the purpose of identification of the suspect, and did not seem unusual.